 6.0 Student Conduct and Community Standards

-The College’s Code of Conduct describes misconduct which adversely affects the College’s pursuit of its educational objectives or interferes with the rights of another person.
-The Code governs all activities on the College premises and at College functions both on and off campus.
-It also applies to certain off campus behavior.
+This Code of Conduct describes misconduct that adversely affects the College’s pursuit of its educational objectives, interferes with the opportunity of other students to do so, or interferes with the rights of another person.
+It governs all activities on the College premises and at College functions both on and off campus.
+It also applies to certain off campus conduct.

 6.1.1 Aiding and Abetting